pwt/docker-airconnect-arm/README.md

 # Docker Container Build of *AirConnect* for Raspberry Pi

 This Dockerfile builds a docker container version of the excellent AirConnect [1] utility, suitable for use on a Raspberry Pi.
 It starts only the `airupnp-arm` service to enable AirPlay for any and all Sonos speakers and devices.
-This version is configured to exclude Sonos players that have native AirPlay 2 capability, preventing duplicate AirPlay entries for the same players.
+The service is configured to exclude Sonos players that have native AirPlay 2 capability, preventing duplicate AirPlay entries for the same players.

 It has so far been tested on the following Raspberry Pi models: